Trigona corvina: Foraging

 It has been shown that a few members of the colony act as trained foraging bees.
 These trained bees will go on pilot flights to search out new food sources.
 When the trained bee returns, they will be visually conspicuous about the food location by repeated hovering and landing behavior.
 They will also deposit pheromone clouds around the location of the food in case they are not present to show the way.
 The presence of the trained bee is not necessary for the colony to find the food source, but it is helpful overall.
 As more and more members of the colony arrive at the food source, the trained bee becomes even less important.

 Interaction with other species

 Diet

-T. corvina have a minimum foraging range of 3.14 km and forage over 500 species of flowering plants, including over 100 tree species.
+Trigona corvina have a minimum foraging range of 3.14 km and forage over 500 species of flowering plants, including over 100 tree species.
 Due to their large foraging range, they have access to exotic and forest-edge species.
 They are quick pollinators and they have an average plant visitation time of 25.6 seconds/ 3 flowers.
 This quick foraging combined with their wide range allows them to visit a huge number of plants during each foraging expedition.
 From sampling pollen excrements, it is clear that Cavanillesia (Bombacaceae) is a primary food source for this species of bee.
 Due to their aggressive nature, T. corvina are very territorial over their foraging areas and do not move without a fight.
 Their aggression increases when there are more bees in a foraging area.